AIDC’s 2022 Cut to the Chase will open for submissions by early November, and the deadline for submissions will be mid-January 2022.

 Please check back here soon for more information, or subscribe to our enews to be notified when the Cut to the Chase opens for submissions!

 Do you have a pitch-ready project for AIDC?

 Cut to the Chase is AIDC’s curated marketplace, carefully matching producers and decision makers for optimum outcomes with no time-wasting.
 A hybrid event in 2021, Cut to the Chase will continue to allow decision makers and projects to make meaningful connections through one-on-one meetings.

 Submitting your project is easy, and free for anyone with an All Access Pass, with all screen and digital media formats considered across the documentary and factual sectors.

 The most compelling projects will be selected for curated short meetings with local and international decision makers attending AIDC, including commissioning editors, acquisitions executives, distributors and sales agents, plus other financiers and funders.

-PLEASE NOTE: You must register for AIDC 2021 by purchasing an All Access Pass in order to submit a project for Cut to the Chase.
+PLEASE NOTE: You must register for AIDC 2022 by purchasing an All Access Pass in order to submit a project to Cut to the Chase.